-Some say there is no better use for sloes than in a Sloe Gin Recipe.
-Christmas would never be the same without a bottle (or using Vodka depending on your tipple) but Sloe Gin is also a lovely liqueur to drink at any time.
+Some say there is no better use for sloes than in a Sloe Gin.
+Christmas would never be the same without a bottle (or using Vodka depending on your tipple), but Sloe Gin is also a lovely liqueur to drink at any time.

-Sloes are found on the Blackthorn bush in autumn.
-In full fruit there is no prettier sight on an autumn morning, the sloes look not unlike a bunch of grapes.
-However, unlike biting into a ripe, juicy grape will delight, into a sloe it will be a serious disappointment.
+Sloes are found on the Blackthorn bush.
+In full fruit, there is no prettier sight on an autumn morning and the sloes look not unlike a bunch of grapes.
+However, unlike biting into a ripe, juicy grape will delight, eating a sloe will be a serious disappointment.
 The fruit is hard and the taste bitter and grainy.

-- Weigh the sloes, then measure a pint (475 ml) gin (or vodka) and 8 oz (225g) sugar per 425g / pound of fruit.
+Weigh the sloes, then measure a pint (475 ml) of gin (or vodka) and 8 ounces (225 g) sugar per 425 g of fruit.
 More sugar can be added later if the resulting liqueur is not to your liking.

 What to Do With Leftover Sloes